-The Research Institute of Child Development and Education (RICDE) and the Graduate School of Child Development and Education (GSCDE) closely collaborate to train (research) master students and PhD students to become competent and self-reliant researchers who can substantially contribute to the research programmes, and subsequently make a successful career in research inside or outside academia.
+The Research Institute of Child Development and Education (RICDE) and the Graduate School of Child Development and Education (GSCDE) closely collaborate to train (research) master students and PhD candidates to become competent and self-reliant researchers who can substantially contribute to the research programmes, and subsequently make a successful career in research inside or outside academia.

 In the first year of the PhD project, the first formal evaluation takes place after 9 months and before 12 months.
-At the same time the PhD student updates the the progress report (PhD monitoring form), and the promotor writes a letter about the continuation of the project, in which he or she addresses the following criteria: quality of the written work to date, independence, knowledge and skills, academic attitude, and English proficiency.
+At the same time the PhD candidate updates the progress report (PhD monitoring form), and the promotor writes a letter about the continuation of the project, in which he or she addresses the following criteria: quality of the written work to date, independence, knowledge and skills, academic attitude, and English proficiency.
 The decision to continue or end the project will be taken within the first 12 months on the basis of these criteria.

 PhD candidates with academic perspectives are encouraged to build a network in academia.
-Because in academics, a BKO (Basis Kwalificatie Onderwijs - University Teaching Qualification) is compulsory for teaching in higher education (as lecturers), all PhD students are also encouraged to start building up a teaching portfolio already during their PhD project.
+Because in academics, a BKO (Basis Kwalificatie Onderwijs - University Teaching Qualification) is compulsory for teaching in higher education (as lecturers), all PhD candidates are also encouraged to start building up a teaching portfolio already during their PhD project.

-For students who will probably not stay in the university we encourage contacts with research or professional organizations within the Netherlands.
+For candidates who will probably not stay in the university we encourage contacts with research or professional organizations within the Netherlands.
 They are invited to teach courses that are relevant for the career they envision (e.g. clinically-oriented courses).

 The counselor in our department especially assigned to PhD candidates is Dr. Helma Koomen.